vcokltfre/tutorial-old/content/tutorial/02-overview.md

 ## 2: The API

-The Discord API is how out bot talks back to Discord.
+The Discord API is how our bot talks back to Discord.
 We've got the events from the gateway and we've processed them, but without the API we can't actually do anything with that.
-If you've ever sent a message on Discord, added a reaction, renamed a channel, or performed almost any other action, you've made API requetes to the Discord API to do that.
+If you've ever sent a message on Discord, added a reaction, renamed a channel, or performed almost any other action, you've made API requests to the Discord API to do that.

 Well, bots are much the same, only they don't have access to all the same endpoints as the user client (although, that being said they do have access to a couple of exclusive endpoints, like locking the use of an emoji to a specific role!).